SenorClumsy/SenorClumsy/README.md

 - 👋 Hi, I’m @SenorClumsy
 - 👀 I’m interested in Robert
 - 🌱 I’m currently learning how to suduce Robert
-- 💞️ I’m looking to collaborat with Robert
+- 💞️ I’m looking to collaborate with Robert
 - 📫 How to reach me sharkydavy11@gmail.com also dm Robert

 <!---